C. S. Wright

-Background
+Biography

 Born in Toronto, Ontario, Canada in 1887, the son of an insurance executive, Wright grew up in the Toronto neighbourhood of Rosedale.
 He was educated at Upper Canada College where he also became head boy.
 He wore glasses, excelled in sports, and his spirit of adventure saw him spend some of his youth prospecting and canoeing in Canada's unmapped Far North.
 He studied physics at the University of Toronto and won a scholarship for postgraduate study at Gonville and Caius College, Cambridge, England, undertaking research in cosmic rays at the Cavendish Laboratory from 1908 to 1910.
 There he met Douglas Mawson, who had recently returned from Ernest Shackleton's 1907–09 British Antarctic Expedition, known as the Nimrod Expedition.
 Upon learning of Scott's forthcoming expedition to the geographic South Pole, Wright applied to join but was rejected.
 Undaunted, he walked from Cambridge to London, where he applied in person; this time, Scott accepted, and Wright was hired as expedition glaciologist and assistant physicist.

 In Antarctica, Wright carried out numerous experiments on ice formations and ground radiation, and assisted meteorologist George Simpson.
 From January to mid-March 1911, he was one of four expedition members (with Thomas Griffith Taylor, Frank Debenham and Edgar Evans) who explored and mapped the western mountains of Victoria Land (the first western journey), performing scientific studies and geological observations.
 On 1 November 1911, Wright was a member of the Southern Party team that set off from their base camp at Cape Evans with the intention of reaching the South Pole.
 He hoped to be included in the polar party selected to accompany Scott on the final push to the Pole; however, on 22 December 1911 at latitude 85° 15' South, seven weeks into the journey, while still 300 mi from the pole, he was in the first supporting party which Scott sent back.
 He spent the next five weeks helping the party navigate the 580 mi back to Cape Evans, where they waited for Scott and his party's return from the pole.
 Scott never arrived.
 On 12 November 1912, it was Wright, as a member of the 11-man search party led by Edward L. Atkinson, who first spotted the tent containing the bodies of Scott, Edward Wilson, and Henry Robertson Bowers, who had all perished on their return trek from the South Pole eight months earlier.